 This is a video about Rhys.
 He came to us a troubled young person with a disadvantaged background and a difficult childhood.
-A careful application of our tried and tested Enablement Model helped to support and develop Rhys to rejoin mainstream education.
-Rhys’ bespoke one to one intervention was financially supported by the Teenage Wilderness Trust.
+We focused on Rhys’ wellbeing during the year he was at Path Hill and helped him rejoin mainstream education.
+Rhys is currently taking several GCSE’s and BTEC qualifications in preparation for college next year.
+Rhys’ bespoke One to One intervention was financially supported by the Teenage Wilderness Trust.

 Our teaching approach develops all aspects of a student’s character, rather than just focusing on the academic.
 Often students are unmotivated and disaffected because the curriculum does not address the fundamental needs that must be met before effective learning can take place.
 We look at each aspect of a young person’s character and use techniques to ensure that they are fulfilled as far as possible.